 Due Diligence Processes for Slavery and Human Trafficking

-Syntegon plans to join the United Nations Global Compact in 2020.
+Syntegon plans to join the United Nations Global Compact.
 We support the ten principles of the Global Compact and, in compliance with the Syntegon values, use the international network in order to set higher standards in human and workers’ rights, as well as in environmental protection and the fight against corruption.

 Syntegon and in particular the UK subsidiaries Syntegon Technology Limited and Kliklok International Limited are committed to this initiative’s ten global principles in the areas of human rights, working standards, environmental protection, and the fight against corruption.
 Syntegon will not work with any suppliers who have demonstrably and repeatedly failed to comply with basic ILO labour standards.